 - Some Police Interceptors may have the fuel tank shield around the sway bar mounts and those will have to be removed.
 (If your model doesn’t have those, skip ahead to the bushing removal).
 Using the 8mm socket remove the clamps on either side of the shield and remove.
 The bushings and bracket should be exposed like in the second picture

 (W/ fuel tank shield) (W/O fuel tank shield)

 - Now that the bar bushing is exposed, it’s time for removal.
-Support the bar, take the 8mm socket and remove the bolts on both sides.
+Support the bar, take the 8mm or 10mm socket (depends on year) and remove the bolts on both sides.
 Tilt the bracket towards the back and slide the bar forward to release the mounting tab on the back of the bracket.
 Remove the bar and set aside.
 This is what the opening in the rear end housing should look like:

 - Take the supplied lube and spread evenly on the bar bushings.
 The bushings are split for easy installation.
 Slide over the bar and hold the bar up to the rear end housing with the brackets.
 (If you’re unsure of orientation of the bar the ADTR.net logo is up when looking at the rear end) Install the rear of the bracket first, sliding the tab into the hole and sliding all the way back.

-- Insert the 8mm bolt in the front of the bracket and tighten.
+- Insert the 8mm or 10mm bolt in the front of the bracket and tighten.
 The bar should look like this now: